tbp.monty.frameworks.utils#

 - Raises:

-Creates configuration dataclass args from a given function arguments.
+Create configuration dataclass args from given function arguments.

-When the function arguments have type annotations these annotations will be passed to the dataclass fields, otherwise the type will be inferred from the argument default value, if any.
+When the function arguments have type annotations, these annotations will be passed to the dataclass fields.
+Otherwise, the type will be inferred from any argument default value.

 For example: